semgrep/semgrep-docs/docs/updates/october-2022.md

 ### Changes

-- Removing a rule automatically removes all findings produced by the removed rule.
-If you add a removed rule back, then you need to re-scan your code to get the findings from the previously removed rule again.
+- Previously, when you removed a rule you had to rescan the code to remove findings associated with the rule.
+With this change, findings made by the removed rule are now automatically removed without rescanning.
+If you add a removed rule back, then you need to rescan your code to get the findings from the previously removed rule again.
 For more information, see [Triaging findings](/semgrep-app/findings/#triaging-findings).
 - New [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page styling.
 See [Managing findings in Semgrep App](/semgrep-app/findings/) documentation for additional information.
 - Semgrep App experience is generally improved due to a significant number of fixed bugs.